How to Create a Bathroom Remodel Budget

 Should You Interview For Contractors?

 It is not a bad thing to shop around for contractors.
 You’ll find that some contractors quote a substantially higher price than others.
 While they may guarantee better work, that’s not always the case.
 Ask for references and speak to past clients if possible.
-We recommend only working with contractors who have a good reputation and readily available reviews from past customers.
+We recommend only working with contractors with a good reputation and readily available reviews from past customers.
 Contractors should also be able to give you a total quote delineated by expected materials used, expected billable hours, and any additional service fees.

 bathroom remodeling contractor